huleshjangde/polymath_Ai_Task/README.md

    npm run dev
    ```

    The application will be accessible at [http://localhost:3000](http://localhost:3000) in your browser.

 ## Code Features

-- Google Login Integration: The application allows users to log in using their Google accounts.
-It utilizes the `react-google-login` package to handle the login process.
+- Firebase Google Authentication: The application utilizes Firebase Authentication for user login using Google accounts.
+Users can log in using their Google credentials, and their login state is managed by Firebase.

 - Product Selection: Users can select individual products by checking the corresponding checkboxes.
 They can also use the "Select All" button to select all available products or deselect them if already selected.